isomerpages/cda-corp/_diseases-for-professionals/T to Z/Tuberculosis.md

 <p><strong><u>Global</u></strong>
 </p>
 <p>TB is the second leading infectious killer worldwide, after COVID-19,
-according to the World Health Organization (WHO).</p>
+according to the World Health Organization (WHO).
+In 2022, an estimated 10.6 million people fell ill with TB, with 1.3 million deaths.</p>
 <p></p>
-<p>In 2022, an estimated 10.6 million people fell ill with TB, with 1.3 million
+<p>About a quarter of the global population is estimated to have been infected
-deaths.
-About a quarter of the global population is estimated to have been infected with TB bacteria (also known as latent TB infection), though not everyone develops the active TB disease.</p>
+with TB bacteria, although not everyone develops the active TB disease.</p>
 <p></p>
 <p><strong><u>Local</u></strong>
 </p>